How to use the Material Separation Photoshop Plugin

 Tips

-The selection area does not necessarily need to be specified accurately.
+The selection does not necessarily have to be precise.

-It is also possible to use selection methods such as the lasso tool to roughly surround the target.
+You can also use the Lasso tool or other selection methods to roughly surround the target.

-A pixel layer is created above the original layer, accurately recognizing the exact shape of the subject and cutting it out.
+A pixel layer is created on top of the original layer, and the exact shape of the target is recognized and cut out.

 |---|---|